Faculty Test Procedures and Policies

 - Valid and current picture identification is required of all students who wish to test.
 This approved list includes a driver license, military identification, passport, or Wildcat card.
 It does not include a concealed weapon permit, food handlers permit, employment identification, credit card, or any other non-approved form of identification.
 Faculty has the right to identify a student, but it must be in person.
 A phone call or email does not positively identify a student or the faculty member.

 - We do not take a student’s homework for hand-in.

-- Students have the option of using a whiteboard instead of scratch paper for Chi Tester exams.
+- Students have the option of using a whiteboard instead of scratch paper for Canvas exams.
 No one is compelled to use the whiteboards.

 - In the case of certain misconduct, we place holds on students’ accounts in order for them to be compelled to visit the dean of students or to meet with our management.
 Under rare circumstances, a student may be banned from Testing Centers, but this process is also initiated through the dean of students.

 - The Testing Center is not a liaison or arbiter between the student and the faculty member.
 We do not chase down a test that has not been delivered, nor do we call faculty if a student is late for an exam.
 It is up to the student to approach the faculty about such a situation.
 The Testing Center does have a responsibility to contact faculty about an emergency, a cheating incident, or something that is our fault.